nginxinc/nginx-azure-workshops/labs/lab12/readme.md

 Now for the actual Scaling Test!!
 Does the NLK Controller detect when you `scale your AKS Cluster nodes up/down` (Node Scaling)?
 You will test that now.

-1. Using the Azure Portal web console, manually scale your `n4a-aks1 nodepool` from 3 to 5 workers.
+1. Using the Azure Portal web console, manually scale your `n4a-aks1 Node pool` from 3 to 5 workers.
+Find your `n4a-aks1` cluster, Select Settings, then Node pools.
+Click the `Scale node pool` button, then change it to 5 (or whatever you'd like to test), and click `Apply`.
+It will take several minutes for the Workers to join the Cluster.

    ![Aks nodes=5](media/lab12_aks-nodes-5.png)

-   Watching the NLK Logs, you should see some NLK `Updated messages` scroll by.

-1. Open a new Terminal, check with Curl, do you find 5 different IP addresses in the in `X-Aks1-Upstream Header` values?
+1. Open a new Terminal, check again with Curl, do you find 5 different IP addresses in the in `X-Aks1-Upstream Header` values?

     ```bash
     while true; do curl -I http://cafe.example.com/coffee; sleep .5; done
     ```

-    Confirm - what are the 5 n4a-aks1 Node IPs?
+1. Confirmation - what are the 5 n4a-aks1 NodeIPs?
 Ask Kubernetes ...

     ```bash
     kubectl config use-context n4a-aks1